 We’ve seen the Golden Gate Bridge from all angles, but I love the view from Golden Gate Outlook best.
 You can either park right next to it, or start the hike at Sutro Baths and enjoy a 1 hour cliff walk to the outlook.
 If you luck out with a spectacular, sunny day you’ll enjoy views like this.
 It almost looks like I’m standing in front of a painting, the landscape is so dreamy.

 I brought my new turtleneck from Dudley Stephens along for the hike, and promptly popped it on as the wind picked up.
-I had heard of the Brooklyn-based brand from several of my east coast friends, so when they announced Dudley Stephens is having a pop-up shop at Batch SF for the next two months, I was eager to try them out.
+I had heard of the Brooklyn-based brand from several of my east coast friends, so when they announced Dudley Stephens is having a pop-up shop at Batch SF for the next two months, I was eager to try their stylish fleeces out.
 For our hike I wore their signature Park Slope Turtleneck which comes in a beautiful array of colors.
 The cowl neck and texture of the fabric are both so elegant, it’s hard to believe this turtleneck is fleece!
 I love how their website styles each piece a number of ways, showing how a turtleneck can take you from the gym to holiday parties and everything in between!

 Thank you Dudley Stephens for sponsoring this post and welcome to San Francisco!